-“Well first,” Max begins, “you’re lighter underwater, so it’s not as much weight as you would think.
+“Well, first,” Max begins, “you’re lighter underwater, so it’s not as much weight as you would think.
 Second, their dorsal fins are very strong.
 I can guarantee that they can take the weight that we put on them.
 Rest assured, we would never do anything that would cause harm to come to the dolphins,” he says with a reassuring smile.
 After being assured that my inexperience and weight would not harm the dolphins, I follow Max’s instructions and I’m soon being pulled around the pen by Lilo and Colby.
-Max was right—the dolphins are very strong and they move very fast!
+Max was right—the dolphins are very strong, and they move very fast!
 In no time, I find myself squealing in delight once again.
-It was an awesome ride.
+It’s an awesome ride.

-Eventually, Gail became a little jealous of all the fun that we were having, so she decides to descend the stairs with her husband and see what all the fuss was about.
+As time passes, Gail becomes a little jealous of all the fun that we’re having, so she decides to descend the stairs with her husband and see what all the fuss is about.
 I swim over to them for moral support while Christian and Chuck look on, occasionally petting Lilo as she swims past them.
-Colby swims over to Gail who almost loses her nerve and nearly jumps out of the water again.
+Colby swims over to Gail, who almost loses her nerve and nearly jumps out of the water again.
 I swim behind Colby and, at the prompting of her trainer, Colby allows me to pet her while Gail watches.

-“Go ahead, Mrs. Taylor,” Max encouraged.
+“Go ahead, Mrs. Taylor,” Max encourages.
 “I promise she won’t hurt you.”
 Gail cautiously sticks her hand out and pets Colby’s nose.
-The dolphin bobbed her head in and out of the water in a nod and let out a dolphin “laugh,” eliciting a little giggle from Gail.
-I cadn’t help but join in her laughter as she interacts more and more with Colby—petting her, shaking her hand, even allowing Colby to kiss her on the cheek—but she wasn’t up for any of the tricks that the rest of us tried.
+The dolphin bobs her head in and out of the water in a nod and lets out a dolphin “laugh,” eliciting a little giggle from Gail.
+I can’t help but join in her laughter as she interacts more and more with Colby—petting her, shaking her hand, even allowing Colby to kiss her on the cheek—but she’s not up for any of the tricks that the rest of us are trying.

-I see Chuck do the last trick with Lilo and I decided that I want to try it, too—the dolphin belly ride.
-The dolphin lies on its back and glides gracefully through the water while you hold on the their flippers.
-Effectively, you are belly to belly with the aquatic empresses coasting casually through the water.
-Because it was a more subdued activity, I am able to convince Gail to do it… but only once.
-I just couldn’t imagine her coming to this fantastic experience and not be able to at least get one true idea of what it was like to actually swim with the dolphins.
-While Christian did the foot push several times, this is my preferred mode of dolphin transport.
+I see Chuck do the last trick with Lilo and I decide that I want to try it, too—the dolphin belly ride.
+The dolphin lies on its back and glides gracefully through the water while you hold onto their flippers.
+Effectively, you’re belly-to-belly with the aquatic empresses coasting casually through the water.
+Because it’s a more subdued activity, I’m able to convince Gail to do it… but only once.
+I just couldn’t imagine her coming to this fantastic experience and not be able to at least get one true idea of what it’s like to actually swim with the dolphins.
+While Christian does the foot push several times, this is my preferred mode of dolphin transport.

-After a couple of hours of interaction with two of the Caribbean Sea’s most graceful creatures, it was time for us to say goodbye.
-I was a little disappointed to be leaving my new-found friends behind, especially after the exhilarating morning I had with them.
-They shook our hands and gave us dolphin kisses as I reluctantly pulled myself from the water and back onto the platform.
+After a couple of hours of interaction with two of the Caribbean Sea’s most graceful creatures, it’s time for us to say goodbye.
+I’m a little disappointed to be leaving my newfound friends behind, especially after the exhilarating morning I had with them.
+They shake our hands and give us dolphin kisses as I reluctantly pull myself from the water and back onto the platform.
 Since she finally warmed to the whole dolphin idea, I think even Gail is a little sad to be leaving.
-We go back to the office where we change back into our cover-ups and the gentlemen in their street clothes (once we rinsed the salt water from our hair) and decide to see what souvenirs there are of our swim with the dolphins.
+We go back to the office and the adjoining showers where we rinse the salt water from our hair, then change back into our cover-ups and the gentlemen in their street clothes.
+From there, we decide to see what souvenirs there are of our swim with the dolphins.

-The souvenir shop was mostly full of trinkets and t-shirts.
-I grabbed a couple of t-shirts for the sake of having them and a key chain to go on my purse.
-Everything else was mostly chachkis and knickknacks that would get lost in the dust of yesteryear.
-As I am looking at the various this and thats, I am stopped in my tracks by a very unique snowglobe.
-What the hell!?
-I did a double-take at the snowglobe of the… er, mating dolphins.
-I thought my eyes were deceiving me!
-Alas, there were not.
-The dolphins were fucking!
-I had to call Christian over to see this.
-I couldn’t believe they were actually selling this in the souvenir shop—where families come.
-It was appalling and hilarious at the same time.
-He, too, had to do a double-take and burst out laughing.
+The souvenir shop is mostly full of trinkets and T-shirts.
+I grab a couple of T-shirts for the sake of having them and a key chain to go on my purse.
+Everything else is mostly tchotchke and knickknacks that would get lost in the dust of yesteryear.
+As I’m looking at the various this and thats, I’m stopped in my tracks by a very unique snow globe.

-“Oh, I have to have that!”
-He exclaims as he removes it from the shelf.
+“Oh, I must have that!” he exclaims as he removes it from the shelf.
 I gasp.

 “Exactly where do you plan on putting that thing?”
 I ask, slightly appalled.

-“I don’t know but I’m buying it!” he laughs as he continues to look around.
+“I don’t know, but I’m buying it!” he laughs as he continues to browse.
 My husband is crazy.

 What did you just think?